 Finally, in the nitrate stage, the nitrate levels can be controlled through regular water changes and the presence of live plants in the aquarium, as plants can utilize nitrates as nutrients for their growth.
 This helps to maintain a stable and healthy environment for the fish.

-See also How to clean algae from fish tank glass
+See also How to get rid of snails from fish tank

 It is important to note that the cycling process can take anywhere from a few weeks to several months to complete, depending on various factors such as the size of the tank, the type and number of fish, and the availability of beneficial bacteria.
 Therefore, patience and careful monitoring of water parameters are essential during this process.